custom-components/remote_homeassistant/README.md

 -- | --
 `remote_homeassistant` | Link multiple Home-Assistant instances together .

-The master instance connects to the Websocket APIs of the secondary instances, the connection options are specified via the `host`, `port`, and `secure` configuration parameters.
-An API password can also be set via `api_password`.
+The master instance connects to the Websocket APIs of the secondary instances (already enabled out of box), the connection options are specified via the `host`, `port`, and `secure` configuration parameters.
+If the secondary instance requires an access token to connect (created on the Profile page), it can be set via the `access_token` parameter.
 To ignore SSL warnings in secure mode, set the `verify_ssl` parameter to false.

 After the connection is completed, the remote states get populated into the master instance.
 The entity ids can optionally be prefixed via the `entity_prefix` parameter.